Genomics-HSE/DAIseg.mexicans/article.tests/README.md

 ## Goal

 This benchmark evaluates DAIseg.mexicans under empirical modern and Neanderthal callability masks.
-It simulates chromosomes 1--22 using human autosomal lengths, applies 1000 Genomes modern callability masks and Neanderthal masks, runs masked inference, and then evaluates archaic-state recovery as a function of callability.
+It simulates chromosomes 1--22 using human autosomal lengths, applies 1000 Genomes modern callability masks and Neanderthal masks, runs masked inference, and evaluates archaic-state recovery under different post-inference callability filters.

-The analysis has two parts: simulation/inference under different Neanderthal-mask regimes, and a callability-stratified heatmap for the `pooled_union` regime.
+The analysis has three parts: simulation and masked inference, post-inference filtering for the `pooled_union` regime, and a callability-stratified precision/recall heatmap.

 ## Scripts

-`experiment.with.mask.py` runs the full benchmark pipeline: simulation, five-state truth extraction, masked observation construction, EM/Viterbi inference, and metric collection.
+`experiment.with.mask.py` runs the full simulation and inference pipeline.
+It simulates chromosomes, extracts five-state truth, constructs masked observations, runs EM/Viterbi decoding, and writes truth, prediction, confusion, and summary files.

+`grid_pooled_union_filter.py` performs the post-inference filtering grid for the `pooled_union` regime.
+It reads `predictions.pooled_union.tsv` and the chromosome-level truth files, applies thresholds on modern callability \(L_{\mathrm{mod}}\) and Neanderthal union coverage \(U_{\mathrm{ND}}=L_{\mathrm{arch}}/L_{\mathrm{mod}}\), and writes the filtering-grid summary used for the main callability-filter table.

-`stratify_callability.py` is a post-processing script.
-It reads the truth and `predictions.pooled_union.tsv`, computes window-level modern callability and Neanderthal union coverage, and plots archaic precision and recall across callability bins.
+`stratify_callability.py` is a post-processing script for the heatmap.
+It reads the generated truth and `predictions.pooled_union.tsv`, recomputes \(L_{\mathrm{mod}}\) and \(U_{\mathrm{ND}}\), and plots archaic precision and recall across callability bins.

 ## File dependency tree